xebialabs-community/xlr-on-failure-handler/README.md

 ## Installation ##

 Place the latest released version under the `plugins` dir.
-If needed append the following to the `script.policy` under `conf`: